pingcap/docs/br/backup-and-restore-faq.md

 Before v5.1.0, BR filters out data from the system schemas `mysql.*` during the backup.
 Since v5.1.0, BR **backs up** all data by default, including the system schemas `mysql.*`.

-During data restoration, system tables do not raise conflicts.
 The technical implementation of restoring the system tables in `mysql.*` is not complete yet, so the tables in the system schema `mysql` are **not restored** by default, which means no conflicts will be raised.
 For more details, refer to [Restore tables created in the `mysql` schema](/br/br-usage-restore.md#restore-tables-created-in-the-mysql-schema).

 ## What should I do to handle the `Permission denied` or `No such file or directory` error, even if I have tried to run BR using root in vain?